National Tourism Alliance (NTA)

 Tasmanian Heritage Council

-Under the Historic Cultural Heritage Act 1995, TICT is entitled to nominate a representative of the Tasmanian tourism industry to the Tasmanian Heritage Council.
-TICT's current nominee is Ms Sarah Lebski.
+Under the Historic Cultural Heritage Act 1996, TICT is entitled to nominate a representative of the industry to the Tasmanian Heritage Council.

 Tasmanian Industry Group

-TICT is one of seven leading Tasmanian industry associations and peak bodies which have together formed the Tasmanian Industry Group.
-The TIG is designed to coordinate agreed policy positions on key issues for Tasmanian business and industry, and to represent these positions to the senior levels of the government and the community.
+TICT is one of seven leading Tasmanian industry associations and peak bodies who have together formed the Tasmanian Industry Group.
+The Tasmanian Industry Group is designed to coordinate agreed policy issues on key issues for Tasmanian business and industry, and to represent these positions to the senior levels of the government

 Relationship with Government

 The foundation for the TICT's working relationship with the Government of the day is our Protocol Agreement.
-Under the Agreement the TICT has enjoyed a close working relationship with subsequent Governments in pursuing our common vision for the industry which is set down in the Tourism 21 strategic business plan.
-Tourism 21 provides the strategic direction and blue-print for action to improve the performance, competitiveness and structural efficiency of the tourism industry in Tasmania... more
+TICT has enjoyed a close working relationship with consecutive Governments in pursuing our common vision for the industry which is set down in the Tourism 21 strategic business plan, and complemented by the more recent Parks 21 agreement. .. more

 Among the major challenges facing the Tourism industry is the need to ensure that visitors leave Tasmania with impressions of an excellent experience so that they come back and tell others about what Tasmania has to offer... more